Useurmind/jekyll-now/_posts/2018-3-19-FluxInTypescriptWithRx.md

 String Keys
 ----
 In facebook/flux and also redux actions are plain JavaScript objects.
-I found the creation of objects with string keys (something natural in JavaScript) in TypeScript to be very unnatural.
+I found the creation of objects with string keys (something natural in JavaScript and required to identify the type of action in redux) in TypeScript to be very unnatural.
 You need to create:

 - a constant string key
 - an interface for the action object referencing the string key (mostly named the same as the key)